cailleyfactor/ct_lung_segmentation/README.md

 # Medical Imaging Coursework
 ## Description
-The coursework seeks to use a UNet to segment the lungs from computational tomography images of twelve cases from the Lung CT Segmentation Challenge from the Cancer Imaging Archive.
+The coursework seeks to build and train a UNet to segment the lungs from computational tomography images of twelve cases from the Lung CT Segmentation Challenge from the Cancer Imaging Archive.
 A PDF of a report describing the project in detail is provided in the report folder in the root directory.
-Excluding the appendix, the word count for the report is XX words.
+Excluding the appendix, the word count for the report is 2108 words, excluding the appendix.

 # Usage
 First clone the repository from git.
 There are two sets of code to be run, one for handling the DICOM data to convert it to a 3D NumPy array to answer part 1 of the coursework, and another to train and evaluate the UNet model for part 2B of the coursework.